-Teachers will work to develop formative assessments as well as unit and benchmark assessments to provide evidence of learning over time. will be graded using rubrics developed in partnership by the students and the teacher.
+Teachers will work to develop formative assessments as well as unit and benchmark assessments to provide evidence of learning over time.
+Projects will be graded using rubrics developed in partnership by the students and the teacher.
 Each of these assessment forms will be analyzed and discussed regularly at data meetings held within each gradespan (vertical teams).
 Teachers will utilize the data and feedback from colleagues to determine next steps for students collectively and individually.
 Teachers will also utilize the SeeSaw app to maintain a digital learning portfolio that can be reviewed with students and parents as a means of setting learning goals for individual students.
-Teachers in grades K-3 will utilize Reading 3D as a student growth in reading skills and comprehension. assess Kindergarten teachers will use the Kindergarten Entry Assessment to monitor development in the five domains of learning.
-All of this data will provide teachers with a plethora of information about each student thus allowing informed when planning make decisions instruction remediation/acceleration, as necessary.
+Teachers in grades K-3 will utilize Reading 3D as a tool to assess student growth in reading skills and comprehension.
+Kindergarten teachers will use the Kindergarten Entry Assessment to monitor development in the five domains of learning.
+All of this data will provide teachers with a plethora of information about each student thus allowing them to make informed decisions when planning instruction and remediation/acceleration, as necessary.